Writing, speaking, and translating the future

 Service Listings and Rating

-The listing and rating page as show below has the introductory data about the user and serves as their marketing page.
-It is also a page that displays end customer comments.
+The listing and rating page as shown below has the introductory data about the user and serves as their marketing page.
+It is also a page that displays end-customer comments.
 So character encoding, backend databases and services, fonts, and the UI should all be evaluated for new languages.
 If it is a native app there will be a lot of UI localization and support built into the front-end.
 However, run-time content and dynamic content injected from the backend will create consistency challenges across the app.
-Common issues are a mixed language experience, or munged characters due to inconsistent across the app and platform.
+Common issues are a mixed language experience, or munged characters due to inconsistency across the app and platform.

 Input method editor: Since this is a system that will be capturing a lot of input you may also need an input method editor for capturing Chinese, Japanese, Korean, and Indic characters.

-Images: The images shouldn’t be too difficult to support, but depending on where the platform is viewed there may be geopoliticial issues to contend with.
+Images: The images shouldn’t be too difficult to support, but depending on where the platform is viewed there may be geopolitical issues to contend with.

-Character support: front end capture and display, as well as back end storage and retrieval of content should be evaluated for issues.
-Making sure these are all set to unicode (UTF-8 is a good start).
+Character support: Front-end capture and display, as well as back-end storage and retrieval of content, should be evaluated for issues.
+Make sure these are all set to Unicode (UTF-8 is a good start).
 Any transformations of the characters performed by services should be evaluated to make sure they do not cause issues for the text.

 Currency, date, time: ICU and CLDR should implemented at the code level to handle currency, date, time, sorting, ordering, and locale-specific issues.
 This would probably be handled for some of the content by the UI, but a second implementation may be necessary.
 Laying an appropriate foundation for i18n will speed development and prevent development teams from creating custom solutions that will need to be revised as you decide to support more locales.
 Internationalization best practices will help address many issues and make your code localizable.